AsteriskAmpersand/Ice-Stable/README.md

 ### ──────────【 Switch Axe 】────────── ###

 #### 【 Sword Gauge Rework 】 ####
-Sword Gauge generation has been changed to be focused around the active use of Axe Mode attacks, instead of either waiting for Sword Gauge or only using Axe Mode Morph Attacks.
+Sword Gauge generation has been changed to be focused around the active use of Axe Mode attacks, instead of either waiting for Sword Gauge or only using Morph Attacks.
 In addition, gauge generation and consumption has been increased to reduce resource pooling and encourage more proactive switching between modes to manage Sword Gauge and Amp Charge.

 - Sword Mode minimum gauge requirement decreased to 0% (down from 30%).
 - Reload: Gauge generation decreased to 5% (down from 30%).
 - Axe Mode Passive Gauge Regen (4% per 1.5s):